Rangga056/golang-gin-api/README.md

   - `tags_repository.go`: Defines the interface for tags repository.
   - `tags_repository_impl.go`: Implements the tags repository interface.

+- **router**: Contains the router setup for the application.

+  - `router.go`: Sets up and configures the Gin router with all the defined routes and middleware.

 - **service**: Contains the service interfaces and implementations for business logic.